 What is Psychosis?

-Psychosis is a symptom of serious mental disorders which affect thoughts, feelings, and behaviours.
+Psychosis is a symptom of serious mental disorders which affect thoughts, feelings, and behaviors.
 People with psychosis have an altered perception and sense of reality with a breakdown in communication.

 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) there are five characteristic symptom dimensions in schizophrenia.